Hamid-Hussein/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello:script spacified just permission for others chmod 753 hello:script gived owner all  permission, groups read and execute permission, others write and execute permisdions chmod 664 hello:script give the owner and group  read and write permissns, others just read permossion.
+chmod 007 hello:script spacified just permission for others chmod 753 hello:script gived owner all  permission, groups read and execute permission, others write and execute permisdions chmod 664 hello:script give the owner and group  read and write permissns, others just read permossion. chmod 111 ./:script add execute permission to the all